Casino Royale (2006 film): Development

 Eon believed that it had relied too heavily on computer-generated imagery effects in the more recent films, particularly Die Another Day, and was keen to accomplish the stunts in Casino Royale "the old fashioned way".
 In keeping with this drive for more realism, screenwriters Purvis, Wade and Haggis wanted the script to follow as closely as possible the original 1953 novel, keeping Fleming's darker storyline and characterization of Bond.

-Due to copyright issues related to the ownership of Thunderball, the organization of which Mr White is a part is not named Spectre.
+Due to copyright issues related to the ownership of Thunderball, the organization of which Mr White is a part is not initially established as SPECTRE.
+(Although this would later be retconned in the titular 2015 film.)